rupzsh/rupzsh/readme.md

 ## Hey , I'm Rupesh!

 I'm a self-taught developer focused on backend development, Python, and exploring real-world applications of ML.
-Currently, I’m actively working on several private projects that will be public soon.
+Currently, I’m actively working on several projects that will be open-sourced soon.
 Thanks for stopping by!

 <p align="center"> <img width="88.5%" src="https://github-readme-activity-graph.vercel.app/graph?username=okrupesh&theme=tokyo-night"> </p>